JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 - `readonly` - the JavaScript property is treated as read-only

 Dedicated support for `PolySymbol` `get` properties:
-- `PROP_JS_TYPE` - the type will be used in JavaScript type evaluator as the type of the property
+- `JSTypeProperty` - the type will be used in JavaScript type evaluator as the type of the property

 #### Symbols
 {#js-symbols}